Infratil cleared to buy Vodafone NZ - on same day global roaming pricing hiked 40%

 The timing is coincidental if an unhappy coincidence.
 The global roaming rise was first flagged on June 4.

-Infratil and Canada's Brookfield Asset Management sought Commerce Commission approval for their $3.4 billion purchase of Vodafone Group's New Zealand business.
+Infratil and Brookfield sought Commerce Commission approval for their $3.4 billion purchase of Vodafone Group's New Zealand business.

 While regulatory approval was widely expected, there was a question mark over whether Infratil would have to jettison its 51 per cent stake in Trustpower to smooth the path to approval.